 The Human Rights Internship Program is a year-long program designed to help students prepare for and debrief from their internship experience, apply lessons learned to their coursework and future career plans, and share their experience with the broader University community.

-In Spring Quarter interns develop a work-plan in collaboration with their host organizations, identifying projects which fulfill both the student’s and the organization’s goals.
+Interns develop a work-plan in collaboration with their host organizations, identifying projects which fulfill both the student’s and the organization’s goals.
+Upon completion of the workplan, each intern is issued a check for $5,000 to cover summer expenses.
 Additionally, interns work to finalize travel and housing plans.
 Final mandatory training sessions are held.
-Each intern, upon completion of the workplan, is issued a check for $5,000 to cover summer expenses.

-Throughout the Summer, HR interns keep in touch and submit regular reports to their peers, the Internship Coordinator, and HR Program Executive Director through a private listserv.
+Throughout the Summer, Human Rights interns keep in touch and submit three regular reports to their peers, the Internship Coordinator, and Human Rights Executive Director through a private listserv.
 At the end of their internships, students write a 10-15 page report detailing their internship experiences and present their oral Report Back to the campus over the course of the next academic year.